Many people believe that you can’t be a vegan athlete because a vegan diet lacks nutrients like specific amino acids.

 But there is a grain of truth to it.
 If you don’t vary your protein sources, you’ll likely end up with a suboptimal amount of certain amino acids.

-In particular, many vegan protein sources (but not all) have a relatively low amount of these 4 essential amino acids:
+Many of these protein sources (but not all) have a relatively low amount of these 4 essential amino acids:

 For example, grains are low in lysine, while legumes tend to be low in methionine.